Neenyo: Life and career

 Neenyo was born and raised in the Toronto suburb of Mississauga.
-He was influenced by his older brother who was a DJ at nightclubs and his uncle, the Canadian Hip-Hop producer/DJ Howard Huges.
+His uncle is Howard Huges, a Canadian Hip-Hop producer.
 Neenyo began "DJ-ing" at home during his adolescent years when mixtapes were becoming popular.
 He then ventured into electronic infused R&B music.

 Neenyo and PartyNextDoor grew up in the same neighborhood in Mississauga, Ontario, and they would later share their ideas and thoughts about music.
-Having produced for Lloyd Banks' "Gang Green Season" and Dipset's "I’m Reloaded" in his early career, helped him entering into the American market.
-He later went to produce Drake on his Comeback Season mixtape and make beats for many more, including Fabolous, Grafh, Red Café and Jadakiss.
-In 2009 Jadakiss's The Last Kiss album which he produced ranked #1 on Billboard's Top rap albums chart.
-Since then, he has had the opportunity to work with Akon, The Lox, Bobby Valentino, Collie Buddz and others.
+Producing for Lloyd Banks' "Gang Green Season" and Dipset's "I’m Reloaded" in his early career helped him enter the American market.
+He later produced for Drake on his Comeback Season (mixtape) and made beats for many more, including Fabolous, Grafh, Red Café and Jadakiss.
+In 2009 Jadakiss's The Last Kiss album which he produced ranked #1 on Billboard's Top Rap Albums Chart.
+Since then he has worked with Akon, The Lox, Bobby Valentino, Collie Buddz and others.
 In 2015, Neenyo produced another song titled “Plastic Bag” for Drake and Future's platinum-selling What a Time to Be Alive project.